-18.0 Public Water Supply Program (PWSP)
+18.0 PUBLIC WATER SUPPLY PROGRAM (PWSP)

-The PWS administrative set-aside is for \$1,100,000.
-This will fund salaries, benefits, and operating expenses for 1.62 administrative personnel (partial FTE [Full-Time Equivalent] of bureau chief, field section supervisor and fiscal) and 9.25 environmental science specialists assigned to the Helena, Billings, Missoula, and Kalispell Offices.
-The positions have been previously funded through the set-aside grants in SFY 2015, SFY 2016, SFY 2017, SFY 2018 and FY 2019.
-The Environmental Science Specialist positions assist in capacity development by providing technical assistance to water suppliers, performing sanitary surveys, conducting operator training, monitor compliance, and attending public meetings as requested to provide information and assistance.
-These positions also provide direct assistance to water suppliers in implementation of the Lead and Copper Rule, Phase 2/5 rules, Revised Total Coliform Rule, Consumer Confidence Report Rule, Long Term Enhanced Surface Water Treatment Rules, Filter Backwash Rule, Disinfection/Disinfection By-Products Rule, Radionuclide Rule, Long Term 1 and Long Term 2 Surface Water Treatment Rules, Stage 2 Disinfection By-Product Rule, Groundwater Rule, and the State's ground water chlorination rule.
-The set-aside will also be used to fund database development expenses associated with implementation, upgrading to SDWIS PRIME; maintenance of SDWIS and the state databases; conversion to CMDP; and supporting the Montana Environmental Training Center (METC) program through the Montana State University in Bozeman.
-All of these activities help the PWS Program achieve its overall goal of facilitating SDWA compliance by public water supplies.
+The PWS administrative set-aside is for \$1,100,000, which is split between the PWS (10% State Program Management) set-aside for \$1,000,000 and the Capacity Development (15% Local Assistance) set-aside for \$100,000.
+This will fund salaries, benefits, and operating eight environmental science specialists assigned to the Helena, Billings, Missoula, and Kalispell Offices.
+The positions have been previously funded through the set-aside grants in SFY 2015, SFY 2016, SFY 2017, SFY 2018, SFY 2019 and SFY 2020.
+The Environmental Science Specialist positions assist in capacity development by providing technical assistance to water suppliers, performing sanitary surveys, conducting operator training, monitoring compliance, and attending public meetings as requested to provide information and assistance.
+These positions also provide direct assistance to water suppliers through implementation of the Lead and Copper Rule, Phase 2/5 rules, Revised Total Coliform Rule, Consumer Confidence Report Rule, Long Term Enhanced Surface Water Treatment Rules, Filter Backwash Rule, Disinfection/Disinfection By-Products Rule, Radionuclide Rule, Long Term 1 and Long Term 2 Surface Water Treatment Rules, Stage 2 Disinfection By-Product Rule, Groundwater Rule, and the State's ground water chlorination rule.

+The set-aside will also be used to fund database development expenses associated with implementation, upgrading to SDWIS PRIME; maintenance of SDWIS and the state databases; and supporting the Montana Water and Wastewater Operators' Initiative through the Montana State University in Bozeman.
+All these activities help the PWSP achieve its overall goal of facilitating SDWA compliance by public water supplies.